everruler12/roam2github-demo/README.md

 # roam2github-demo

+## Don't fork this demo repo to use for your backups!

+Because my test backups will be included, and your backups will be public.
+Create your own private repo and copy the code from main.yml.
+If you don't know how, a full guide is coming soon (based on my old [guide](https://eriknewhard.com/blog/backup-roam-in-github) for roam-to-git)

+---

 For those who are having issues with [MatthieuBizien/roam-to-git](https://github.com/MatthieuBizien/roam-to-git/) in GitHub Actions, try my new solution:

 1. Add secrets for the following values: